neonlabsorg/geyser-postgres-db/README.md

 1. Install pg_partman and pg_cron extensions (please, refer to original docs https://github.com/pgpartman/pg_partman https://github.com/citusdata/pg_cron)
 2. Start database engine
 3. run deployment script on the same machine with DB and with next env variables:
-   - PGDATA - path to postgres configuration files (e. g. /var/lib/postgresql/data)
+   - POSTGRES_HOST - address of Postgres server
+   - POSTGRES_DB - name of database
    - POSTGRES_USER - name of the deployer-user
    - PGPASSWORD - password of deployer-user
    - HISTORY_PART_SLOT_COUNT - number of solana slots which will be stored in a single partition of history. **Recommended value - 216000 (about one day of history)**